zalando/postgres-operator/docs/reference/cluster_manifest.md

   name of the team the cluster belongs to.
 Changing it after the cluster creation is not supported.
 Required field.

+* **numberOfInstances**
+  total number of  instances for a given cluster.
+The operator parameters `max_instances` and `min_instances` may also adjust this number.
+Required field.

 * **dockerImage**
   custom docker image that overrides the **docker_image** operator parameter.
   It should be a [Spilo](https://github.com/zalando/spilo) image.
 Optional.

 * **spiloFSGroup**
   the Persistent Volumes for the spilo pods in the StatefulSet will be owned and writable by the group ID specified.
 This will override the **spilo_fsgroup** operator parameter.
 This is required to run Spilo as a non-root process, but requires a custom spilo image.
 Note the FSGroup of a Pod cannot be changed without recreating a new Pod.
+Optional.

 * **enableMasterLoadBalancer**
   boolean flag to override the operator defaults (set by the